 - Create and execute your content calendar.

-It is important to create a schedule that will consistently turn out fresh and relevant content to continue to engage your audience.
+It is vital to create a schedule that will consistently turn out fresh and relevant content to engage your audience.
 Keep in mind that your theme should be focused on customer issues, not on your business.

-And don’t forget to set aside time for analysis on a weekly basis.
+And don't forget to set aside time for analysis weekly.
 This step will aid you in understanding how effective your inbound marketing efforts have been and how they can be improved.